g-hourigan/hourigan.github.io/about.md

 ### Awards & Publications
 - Chessable Research Award ($1000) — Bachelor thesis: *The Role of Self-control and Deliberate Practice in the Acquisition of Chess Skill*
-- Hourigan, G., & Freund, P. A. (in preparation). *When Self-Control Fails to Predict Expertise: Evidence from Competitive Chess.*
+- Hourigan, G., & Freund, P. A. (in preparation).